Haivision/srt/.github/ISSUE_TEMPLATE/question.md

 ---

 When asking a question please also include where you looked for an answer (so we can update the documentation if needed).

-General questions regarding SRT are encouraged to be asked in the SRT Alliance slack channel: [join](https://slackin-srtalliance.azurewebsites.net/).
+You are encouraged to ask general questions regarding SRT in the [SRT Alliance Slack channel](https://slackin-srtalliance.azurewebsites.net/).